 Yes, Binance requires a full KYC in order to approve your Binance Card application.

-Binance Crypto Card – Final thoughts
+Binance Card Review – Final thoughts

 As you can see, there is still limited info about the card for now.
 We will update this post as the new info comes out and one of our staffers receives his card so he can do a full, hands on review.